 Infusion-related reactions

-Infusion-related reactions have been observed with atezolizumab (see section 4.8).
+Infusion-related reactions have been observed with atezolizumab, including anaphylaxis (see section 4.8).
 The rate of injection should be reduced or paused in patients with Grade 1 or 2 infusion-related reactions.
 Atezolizumab should be permanently discontinued in patients with Grade 3 or 4 infusion-related reactions.
 Patients with Grade 1 or 2 infusion-related reactions may continue to receive atezolizumab with close monitoring; premedication with antipyretic and antihistamines may be considered.

 Disease-specific precautions